Causal Bandits without Graph Learning: Preliminaries

 \subsection{Problem Setting}

 In a causal bandit \cite{lattimore2016causal}, a learner $\cL$ performs a set of interventions, i.e. actions, at each round $t\in[T]$ by setting a subset of variables $\bX_t=(X_1,\dots,X_\ell)\subseteq\cV$ to some values $\bx_t\in[K]^{\ell}$, denoted by $\doop(\bX_t=\bx_t)$.
 Playing the empty arm denoted by $\doop()$ corresponds to observing a sample from the distribution $\mathbb{P}$ underlying the \ac{pcm}.
 The goal of the learner is to maximize a designated reward variable $R$.
 When there is only one parent node of the reward node in the graph $\bcG$ the causal bandit corresponds to standard stochastic $K$-armed bandit.
 In what follows, we assume that the reward node lies outside of the set of variables $\cV$, and thus we implicitly work with a subgraph over the nodes $\cV\setminus\cbr{R}$.
-We start by assuming that $P\in\cV$ is the only parent of $R$ and generalize our results to multiple parent nodes in $\cV$ in \cref{sec:multiparent}.
+We denote the parent set of the reward variable by $\cP\subseteq \cV$.
+In \cref{sec:algorithm,sec:analysis} we start by assuming that $P$ is the only parent of $R$ and then later we generalize our results to multiple parent nodes in \cref{sec:multiparent}.
 We also allow for the reward node to have no parents in $\cV$ which we denote by writing $P=\varnothing$.
 The case when $P=\varnothing$ corresponds to having an empty set of variables and thus we have $\cA(\varnothing)=\cD(\varnothing)=\emptyset$.
 The learner does not know the underlying DAG over the variables in $\cV$ and cannot intervene directly on the reward variable $R$.